carbon-design-system/carbon/CONTRIBUTING.md

 ### 3. Install the dependencies, Check for updates.

-You must have **node, npm and ruby** installed on your computer to contribute.
+You must have **node and npm** installed on your computer to contribute.

 Install the dependencies.